 Death, taxes, and new strip mall construction, the inevitabilities of life.
-I’ll leave it to the eccentric billionaires of Silicon Valley to try and tackle the whole death problem, and let the Mises Institute handle taxes.
+I’ll leave it to the eccentric billionaires of Silicon Valley to try and tackle the whole death problem, and let the libertarians handle taxes.
 Strip Malls, on the other hand are a much more complicated phenomena, one as American as apple pie eating contests.

 In a car centered universe, strip malls make perfect sense.
 The convenience factor can’t be denied, but within an urban setting they tend to give off an impression of cheapness.
 Nobody loves a strip mall, they go there for a particular business within it.
 Strip malls are often left abandoned because they cannot be sustained without a constant flow of customers coming specifically to shop there.
 There is no built in customer base because these strip malls are a result of stringent commercial zoning, preventing apartments from being built above or around them.